inviqa/workspace-documentation/guides/local-harness.md

 Key points:

 - `harnessLayers:` accepts one or more local directories.
+Even with a single layer, The two helper commands are required for the override to behave like the stock installer:

+  - `install local trigger-event` keeps the standard `before/after` install hooks intact so any listeners still run even though the harness is not downloaded from an index.
+  - `install local list-layers` queries Workspace for every configured entry in `harnessLayers`, ensuring all directories are copied into `.my127ws/` in the expected order (add a new layer to `workspace.yml` and it is picked up automatically).

-Even with a single layer, using the list form keeps future layering obvious.
+  Do not remove these helpers unless Workspace gains native support for path-based installs without them. using the list form keeps future layering obvious.
 (Workspace still supports the legacy `harness:` shorthand if you encounter it.)
 - Each layer `path` points to a directory treated as a harness source (no vendor